 The Fourth Circuit held that Mr. Scinto could present his claim to a jury, and it remanded the case to federal court in North Carolina for trial.
 With the Supreme Court’s denial of certiorari, Mr. Scinto may now pursue this trial in 2018 under guidance of court-appointed trial counsel.

 The Fourth Circuit’s panel of three judges consisted of James A. Wynn Jr., appointed by President Barack Obama, who wrote the opinion, Judge Paul V. Niemeyer, appointed by President George H.W.
 Bush, and Judge Diana Gribbon Motz, appointed by President Bill Clinton.
 The opinion was unanimous.

 About Cohen Milstein Sellers & Toll PLLC

 Founded in 1969, Cohen Milstein Sellers & Toll PLLC is recognized as one of the premier law firms in the country handling major, complex plaintiff-side litigation.
-With more than 90 attorneys, Cohen Milstein has offices in Washington, DC, Chicago, IL, Denver, CO, New York, NY, Palm Beach Gardens, FL, Philadelphia, PA., and Raleigh, NC.
+With more than 90 attorneys, Cohen Milstein has offices in Washington, DC, Chicago, IL, New York, NY, Palm Beach Gardens, FL, Philadelphia, PA., and Raleigh, NC.